-- The Instructor running the course or guided walk is responsible for the participants at all times.
-They must deal with all situations, incidents, accidents or injury ('incident') if they arise, in accordance with their training and TeamWalking's Operating Procedures. - Casualty Cards must be completed, TeamWalking's Emergency Procedures followed and the Accident Book completed. - In all cases, Mark Reid (TeamWalking) must be informed of any incident as soon as is reasonably possible. - In case of a serious incident then Mark Reid (TeamWalking) and the Freelance Instructor's insurance companies must be informed, as well as HSE (RIDDOR) if appropriate. - Mark Reid can be contacted 24-hours a day on 07711 264019 - Participant's emergency contact details are recorded on their Consent Form, which are held by Mark Reid.
+- The Mountain Leader running the course or guided walk is responsible for the participants at all times.
+They must deal with all situations, incidents, accidents or injury ('incident') if they arise, in accordance with their MT training and TeamWalking's Operating Procedures. - Casualty Cards must be completed, TeamWalking's Emergency Procedures followed and the Accident Book completed. - In all cases, Mark Reid (TeamWalking) must be informed of any incident as soon as is reasonably possible. - In case of a serious incident then Mark Reid (TeamWalking) and the Freelance Instructor's insurance companies must be informed, as well as HSE (RIDDOR) if appropriate. - Mark Reid can be contacted during all reasonable hours on 07711 264019 - Participant's emergency contact details are recorded on their Consent Form, which are held by Mark Reid.